Skip to Main Content

 What good is having a Site if not everyone can access it?

-Being mindful of accessibility on your Google Site is crucial for ensuring a smooth experience for all of your audience.
-Embracing Universal Design principles means creating content accessible to everyone, regardless of abilities or disabilities.
+Accessibility on your Google Site is crucial for ensuring a smooth experience for all of your audience.
+Embracing universal design principles means creating content accessible to everyone, regardless of abilities or disabilities.
 By incorporating accessibility, you not only adhere to ethical design practices but also broaden the reach and impact of your content.

 Heading styles